 What is menemen?

 Menemen is a traditional Turkish dish combining vegetables, spices and eggs.
-It is typically made with onion, green pepper and tomato, along with spices like paprika, pepper and oregano.
+It is typically made with onion, green pepper and tomato, along with spices like paprika, cumin, pepper and oregano or thyme.

 Some people like to add red pepper flakes for a bit of spice, but that's really up to you.
 You basically soften the vegetables to make a sauce then add the eggs.